finbourne/luminesce-sdk-python-preview/sdk/docs/CurrentTableFieldCatalogApi.md

 json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+        # GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
         api_response = api_instance.get_catalog(free_text_search=free_text_search, json_proper=json_proper)
         pprint(api_response)
     except ApiException as e: